robert-westenberger/knowledgebase/mathematics/discrete-mathematics/graphs.md

 Scheduling problems are a common source of partial orders: there is a set $A$ of tasks and a set of constraints specifying that starting a certain task depends on other tasks being completed beforehand.
 We represent the task by vertices and a constraint that task $a$ must finish before task $b$ can start by an arrow from $a$ to $b$.
 Below is a directed acylcic graph that describes the order in which to put on clothes.
 ![directed_acyclic_graph_example.png](/directed_acyclic_graph_example.png)

+If we were to add a relation from belt to underwear, that would create a cyclic dependency and we would have no way to get dressed.